ictar/python-doc/raw/Web Scraping with Python – Scraping Digital Comics information from Comixology.md

 the source code and the HTML structure and path for a certain element in the page.

-Let's move on to the Publishers section on Comixology. ([click here](https://www.comixology.com/browse-publisher)).
+Let's move on to the Publishers section on Comixology. ([点击这里](https://www.comixology.com/browse-publisher)).
 We will extract our code defining the function and creating an empty list which will hold the Publisher links that we will extract.
 As we talked on the first post, we will define the page quantity manually (4 pages, so, we will have a for page in range (1,5)), and we will pass through each of them.
-If we go to the site and change to the next page, we will see that the link becomes: https://www.comixology.com /browse-publisher?publisherList_pg=2.
+If we go to the site and change to the next page, we will see that the link becomes: https://www.comixology.com/browse-publisher?publisherList_pg=2.
 If we change it back to the first page, the final part of the link turn back to 1.
 The first pages of the code will be as following: